Multidimensional polynomial patterns over finite fields: bounds, counting estimates and Gowers norm control: Gowers norms for finite abelian groups

 applications of Lemma \ref{L: concatenation lemma} and the induction formula for box norms, at the claimed inequality. \end{proof}

 For applications, the following weaker but notationally lighter corollary of Proposition \ref{P: concatenation for general groups} is sufficient.
-It can be obtained by a straightforward application of the monotonicity property of box norms to Proposition \ref{P: concatenation for general groups}. \begin{corollary}[Concatenation of box norms, version II] Let $s\in\N$, $G$ be a finite abelian group, $I$ be a finite indexing set and $H_{i1}, \ldots, H_{is}$ be subgroups of $G$ for each $i\in I$.
+While the ordering $(i_\ueps)_{\ueps\in\{0,1\}^s}$ figuring in Proposition \ref{P: concatenation for general groups} reflects the nature of the proof of that result more naturally, the ordering $(i_l)_{l\in 2^s}$ present in the corollary below is more useful in applications. \begin{corollary}[Concatenation of box norms, version II] Let $s\in\N$, $G$ be a finite abelian group, $I$ be a finite indexing set and $H_{1i}, \ldots, H_{si}$ be subgroups of $G$ for each $i\in I$.
 For all 1-bounded functions $f:G\to\C$, we have